 This tutorial will show you how to interface a PIR motion sensor with the Raspberry Pi and how to use the GPIO pins on it.
 The GPIO pins on the Raspberry Pi are critical when it comes to making a hardware project, whether it’s a robot or home automation system.
 In any case, you will have to use the GPIO (general purpose input/output) pins on the Raspberry Pi.

-Hope this blog post will help you better understand how PIRs and motion sensors work and choose the most suitable one for your next project 🙂
+Hope this blog post has helped you better understand how PIRs and motion sensors work and choose the most suitable one for your next project 🙂